Open Vocabulary Monocular 3D Object Detection: Introduction

 Recognizing objects from a single image has been a longstanding task in computer vision, with broad applications in robotics and AR/VR.
 Over recent decades, 2D object detection --- identifying and localizing objects within a 2D image plane --- has achieved substantial progress, driven by advancements in deep learning techniques~\cite{girshick2015fast,ren2016faster,he2017mask,carion2020detr} and large annotated datasets~\cite{lin2014microsoft,gupta2019lvis, shao2019objects365}.
 However, recognizing only a fixed set of objects is limiting, given the vast diversity of objects in real-world settings; detecting objects solely in 2D space is also insufficient for most practical tasks, as the world and its objects exist in 3D space.

-To address these challenges, one line of recent research has focused on open-vocabulary 2D object detection~\cite{liu2023grounding,cheng2024yolo,wu2024clim,zhou2022extract} (Fig.~\ref{fig:teaser}b) to identify objects beyond a fixed set of categories.
+To address these limitations, one line of recent research has focused on open-vocabulary 2D object detection~\cite{liu2023grounding,cheng2024yolo,wu2024clim,zhou2022extract,wu2023open} (Fig.~\ref{fig:teaser}b) to identify objects beyond a fixed set of categories.
 Another line explores the monocular 3D detection task~\cite{brazil2023omni3d, rukhovich2022imvoxelnet,wang2022probabilistic, nie2020total3dunderstandingjointlayoutobject} (Fig.~\ref{fig:teaser}c), which extends detection capabilities from 2D to 3D space.
 Despite the vast research in these two lines of research, the intersection of these two areas --- open-vocabulary monocular 3D detection, referred to as \method{} (Fig.~\ref{fig:teaser}d) --- remains largely unexplored.
 In this work, we aim to fill this gap.
 The \method{} task involves detecting and localizing objects of any categories in the metric 3D space, including novel categories unseen during training.
-We identify two primary challenges in this task: first, the lack of a well-defined task setting and standardized evaluation protocol, which complicates consistent model assessment; and second, the scarcity and limited quality of labeled 3D data, as annotating detailed 3D bounding boxes is labor-intensive (Fig.~\ref{fig:3d-dataset} and Fig.~\ref{fig:anno_issue}).

-To address these challenges, we first propose a formal definition of the task and a simple protocol to mitigate the impact of annotation issues (\eg, missing labels) in evaluations (Sec.~\ref{sec:task}).
-Our evaluation metric enables direct performance assessment without exhaustive 3D annotations, which is especially useful for efficient real-world evaluation of a detection system, where annotating every object is impractical and error-prone.

-One unique challenge in \method{} is the lack of large-scale 3D datasets with high-quality annotations (Fig.~\ref{fig:3d-dataset}).
-For this reason, we adopt an approach that decouples the tasks of recognizing and localizing objects in 2D from estimating their 3D bounding boxes.
-We first consider a simple training-free method which un-projects 2D detections from off-the-shelf open-vocabulary 2D detectors~\cite{cheng2024yolo,liu2023grounding} into 3D via geometric principles, referred to as \method{}-GEO (Fig.~\ref{fig:method}a).
-Despite of its simplicity and effectiveness in general cases, we find this approach lacks of robustness to object occlusion.

-To tackle this issue, we then introduce a data-driven approach, \method{}-LIFT, which learns to lift 2D detections to 3D (Fig.~\ref{fig:method}b).
-We comprehensively explore its design space, examining choices such as network backbones, 2D base detectors, and dataset size.
-Our experiments show that \method{}-LIFT achieves state-of-the-art performance in detecting novel objects in 3D, and demonstrates strong generalization on in-the-wild images (Fig.~\ref{fig:coco}).

-We summarize our contributions as follows: \begin{itemize}[itemsep=1pt, topsep=1pt, leftmargin=10pt] \item We conduct the first comprehensive study on open-vocabulary monocular 3D object detection, formally define the task and evaluation metrics, and extensively explore the design space of several baseline methods. \item The proposed \method{}-LIFT effectively decouples the tasks of 2D recognition and localization from 3D spatial estimation, achieving superior performance compared to alternative baseline methods. \item We provide an in-depth analysis of design choices and demonstrate the effectiveness of our approach in zero-shot monocular 3D detection on in-the-wild images. \end{itemize}